Mac Mini Upgrade Guide (2026) — RAM, SSD & Compatible Accessories

 The Unicorn: 2018 Intel Mac Mini (Fully Upgradeable)

 Here’s where things get interesting.
-The 2018 Mac Mini—Apple’s last Intel mini PC—included two user-accessible SO-DIMM slots for DDR4 memory and (on most units) a replaceable SSD.
+The 2018 Mac Mini—Apple’s last Intel mini PC—included two user-accessible SO-DIMM slots for DDR4 memory.
+Storage, however, is soldered to the logic board on every 2018 model — there is no replaceable SSD.

 This is a game-changer.
 If you own a 2018 Intel Mac Mini, you can:

 Worth considering: Used 2018 Intel Mac Minis are still abundant on the secondhand market.
-If you can find a good one for $400–600, upgrading its RAM and SSD makes it competitive with a base M1 for far less money.
+If you can find a good one for $400–600, upgrading its RAM (and adding external storage) makes it competitive with a base M1 for far less money.
 However, be aware that 8th Gen Intel is aging, and you’ll sacrifice M-series performance and modern features (TB4, WiFi 6E).

 External Storage: The Only Practical Upgrade for Apple Silicon